Caribou Conservation Stewardship Program

 Overview

-The Caribou Conservation Stewardship Program is a new stewardship program to support implementing projects that maintain and recover populations of Boreal Caribou in Ontario.
+The Caribou Conservation Stewardship Program supports projects that maintain and recover populations of Boreal Caribou in Ontario.
+The Caribou Conservation Stewardship Program is part of the Species Conservation Program.

 The program will provide funding towards conservation activities including on-the-ground habitat restoration and protection monitoring, science and research, to: